microsoft/language-server-protocol/protocol.md

 	languageId: string;

 	/**
-	 * The version number of this document (it will strictly increase after each
+	 * The version number of this document (it will increase after each
 	 * change, including undo/redo).
 	 */
 	version: number;